VassiliyCheremetiev/VassiliyCheremetiev.github.io/datastory.md

 [EXPLAIN IF THERE IS A CORRELATION OR NOT?]

 ### Effect of patriotism on local consumption
+Does patriotism affect local beer consumption?
+Maybe US patriots have a tendency to consume more national beers than the others, below we see a plot of the evolution of the patriotic feeling in the US.

+[PLOT PATRIOTIC FEELING]

 ### Evolution of breweries' number
 In the original dataset, we have acces to the breweries names and location, this allows us to determine the evolution of number of active breweries in each US state.
 By looking at the plot below, we notice that there is a [AAAAAAAAAAAAAAAAAAAA] of local breweries.